paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

     Total test environment CPU usage 0.00s
     CPU usage per block 0.00s
 ```

+`Block time` in the context of `data-availability-read` has a different meaning.
+It measures the amount of time it took the subsystem to finish processing all of the messages sent in the context of the current test block.

 ### Test logs

-You can select node cateogries and verbosity as with the Polkadot clien, simply setting `RUST_LOOG="parachain=debug"` turns on debug logs for all parachain consensus subsystems in the test.
+You can select log target, subtarget and verbosity just like with Polkadot node CLI, simply setting `RUST_LOOG="parachain=debug"` turns on debug logs for all parachain consensus subsystems in the test.

 ### View test metrics

 Assuming the Grafana/Prometheus stack installation steps completed succesfully, you should be able to
-view the test progress in real time by accessing [this link](http://localhost:3000/goto/i1vzLpNSR?orgId=1).
+view the test progress in real time by accessing [this link](http://localhost:3000/goto/SM5B8pNSR?orgId=1).

 Now run `target/testnet/subsystem-bench test-sequence --path polkadot/node/subsystem-bench/examples/availability_read.yaml` and view the metrics in real time and spot differences between different  `n_valiator` values.